 The Women's Resource Center (WRC) at the University of Utah serves as the central resource for educational and support services for women.
-Honoring the complexities of women's identities, the WRC facilitates choices and changes through programs, counseling, and training grounded in a commitment to advance social justice and equality. http://womenscenter.utah.edu//
+Honoring the complexities of women's identities, the WRC facilitates choices and changes through programs, counseling, and training grounded in a commitment to advance social justice and equality. http://womenscenter.utah.edu/ (Links to an external site.)